mineral-ui/mineral-ui/README.md

 ### Styling

-This project uses [Glamorous](https://github.com/paypal/glamorous/) for its styling.
-Please see our [documentation](./docs/styling.md) for details.
+This project uses CSS-in-JS and [Glamorous](https://glamorous.rocks) for styling components.
+Refer to the [styling page](https://mineral-ui.com/styling/) for details.

 ## Contributing